These seven fun acts of kindness that will change the way kids feel about themselves and encourage them to be a positive force in their community.

 I’m sure the multiple-choice answers expected for this type of quiz would have read doctor, lawyer, teacher, engineer, etc., but I know with strong and admirable character traits my boys will find their way.
 Luckily for my kids, I have a powerhouse of a “village” to guide me through this crazy parenting journey!

-As heart-shaped sugar cubes and pink and red cards are being passed around day-cares and schools this month, I’m wondering how I can foster a sense of caring, love and compassion in my kids that I want so badly for them.
+As heart-shaped sugar cubes and pink and red cards are being passed around day-cares and schools this month, I’m wondering how I can foster a sense of caring, love, and compassion in my kids that I want so badly for them.
 Surely traditional valentine’s paraphernalia will help guide them in the right direction!
 No?
-Receiving a kind and thoughtful note from someone is priceless, but I’m skeptical that the thirty Mickey Mouse and Teenage Mutant Ninja Turtles cards that are passed to each child on Valentines Day is really having that effect.
+Receiving a kind and thoughtful note from someone is priceless, but I’m skeptical that the thirty Mickey Mouse and Teenage Mutant Ninja Turtles cards that are passed to each child on Valentines Day are really having that effect.

 That’s just it- I don’t want my children to learn how to show compassion and kindness on Valentines Day or any given day, really.
 I hope for my children to have compassion and kindness in their hearts, so when they interact with their peers and community members they do so from a place of kindness and compassion.
 How can you and I as parents help our children to grow in this capacity?

 As I’ve previously said, I have some strong women in my life who help guide me through parenthood!
 One of these ladies introduced me Carol McCloud’s book Have You Filled a Bucket Today?
 This book has helped open up a dialog with my children and I about how and why we should spread compassion and kindness each day.
 The author describes an invisible bucket that each person carries around with them.
-This bucket is filled by acts of love and emptied when they are treated poorly.
+This bucket is filled with acts of love and emptied when they are treated poorly.

 Perhaps as we prepare for classroom parties and search for the perfect cards to pass out this Valentines Day we can take a step back and think about what showing love in our families and in our community really means.
 Our children have the ability to make others feel good.
 When they show kindness and compassion towards someone, not only does it make that person feel good, it makes your child feel good as well.
 After time, purposefully showing love and kindness will become habitual and build admirable character traits.
 Their kindness will have a ripple effect.